Mottelz/Python101/Readme.md

 - Loops
 - Built-in functions
 - Version control (GitHub)
+- Functions
+- Classes
+- Overriding built in operators and functions

 ## To Do
-- functions
-- classes
-- overriding built in operators and functions
 - Errors and error handling
 - Libraries
+- File I/O